- From Short Trips to Traveling the World & Living Abroad -

 So why doesn’t everyone know about these hotels?

-While I’m sure every Spanish person has heard of Paradores, as a traditional Spanish company they seem to have long overlooked the power of advertising in foreign languages and kept promoting their hotels mainly in Spanish.
+While I’m sure every Spanish person has heard of Paradores, as a traditional Spanish company they seem to have long overlooked the international market and kept promoting their hotels mainly in Spanish.

 Nowadays though you can simply book the Paradores in Spain on Booking.com.